LeonardoSerilli/aboutMe/README.md

 Additionally, I maintain a Notion page with my CTF related notes.
 You can find it [here](https://assorted-estimate-5f8.notion.site/Bytes-of-Knowledge-921cc5b930fd4c2a8cc820a325336ca6?pvs=25).

+## Other Stuff
+My Github contains also some other random project/studies such as:
+- [](https://github.com/LeonardoSer/CanvasGameDevJourney) - some javascript's animations notes
+- [](https://github.com/LeonardoSer/SpeechAIExperiments) - a small telegram voice-based experimental chatboth to interact with chatGpt

 ## Usage

 Feel free to explore the contents of this repository to learn more about my academic and professional background.